samueljsb/qaz/README.md

 The location of the cloned repo doesn't matter much.
 I like to put mine in `~/.qaz`.

-The installation script will install [asdf][] and Python and use these to set up the tool and install zsh (which it will set as the default shell).
+The installation script will set up the tool and install zsh (which it will set as the default shell).

+N.B.
+You must have Python 3.8+ installed to use qaz.

 ## Usage